ashtonmeuser/godot-wasm/README.md

 1. Create a Wasm module or use the [example module](https://github.com/ashtonmeuser/godot-wasm/blob/master/examples/wasm-consume/example.wasm).
 1. Add the Wasm module to your Godot project.
 1. In GDScript, instantiate the `Wasm` class via `var wasm = Wasm.new()`.
 1. Load your Wasm module bytecode as follows replacing `YOUR_WASM_MODULE_PATH` with the path to your Wasm module e.g. *example.wasm*.
-The `Wasm.load()` method accepts a [PoolByteArray](https://docs.godotengine.org/en/stable/classes/class_poolbytearray.html).
+The `Wasm.load()` method accepts a [PoolByteArray](https://docs.godotengine.org/en/stable/classes/class_poolbytearray.html) and a dictionary defining Wasm module imports.
+All imports should be satisfied and may differ with each Wasm module.
     ```
     var file = File.new()
     file.open("res://YOUR_WASM_MODULE_PATH", File.READ)
     var buffer = file.get_buffer(file.get_len())
-    wasm.load(buffer)
+    var imports = { "functions": { "index.callback": [self, "callback"] } } # Set imports according to Wasm module
+    wasm.load(buffer, imports)
     file.close()
     ```
-1. Access global constants and mutables exported by the Wasm module via `wasm.global("YOUR_GLOBAL_NAME") replacing `YOUR_GLOBAL_NAME` with the name of an exported Wasm module global.
+1. Access global constants and mutables exported by the Wasm module via `wasm.global("YOUR_GLOBAL_NAME")` replacing `YOUR_GLOBAL_NAME` with the name of an exported Wasm module global.
 1. Define an array containing the arguments to be supplied to your exported Wasm module function via `var args = [1, 2]`.
 Ensure the number of arguments and argument types match those expected by the exported Wasm module function.
 1. Call a function exported by your Wasm module via `wasm.function("YOUR_FUNCTION_NAME", args)` replacing `YOUR_FUNCTION_NAME` with the name of the exported Wasm module function.